TagAcam frequently asked questions

 How will I get the alerts?

-The best way to get these alerts on your bike is to hear them through a Bluetooth headset or using earphones.
+The best way to get these detailed alerts on your bike is to hear them through a Bluetooth headset or an earphone (check local laws).
 Of course you can see the alerts on your phone too, but we feel it’s safer to keep your eyes focused on the road.

 I wear earplugs when I’m on my motorbike so how would I hear audio alerts?